$p$-adic Hodge theory in rigid analytic families: The functors

 Now let $D:=\left((A\widehat\otimes\widetilde{\B}_{\log}^{\dagger})\otimes_AV\right)^{\Gal_K}$, let $D_i:=D\otimes_AA_i$ be the factor of $D$ over $A_i$, let $v_1,\ldots, v_d$ be an $A$-basis of $V$, and let $w_1,\ldots,w_{d'}$ be an $A_i$-basis of $D_i$.
 Then $v_1,\ldots,v_d$ is an $A\widehat\otimes\widetilde{\B}^{\dagger}$-basis of $(A\widehat\otimes\widetilde{\B}_{\log}^{\dagger})\otimes_AV$ and $w_j\in (A\widehat\otimes\widetilde{\B}_{\log}^{\dagger})\otimes_AV$, so there is a matrix $M\in \Mat_{d\times d'}(A\widehat\otimes\widetilde{\B}_{\log}^\dagger)$ whose $j$th column is the coordinates of $w_j$ with respect to $v_1,\ldots,v_d$.
 Let $P\in\GL_{d'}(A_i)$ be the matrix of $\varphi^{[K_0:\Q_p]}$ with respect to $w_1,\ldots,w_{d'}$.
 To justify this, recall that $\varphi:\widetilde{\B}_{\log}^\dagger\rightarrow\widetilde{\B}_{\log}^\dagger$ is a bijection, and note that $\varphi$ cyclically permutes the $D_i$ so that $\varphi^{[K_0:\Q_p]}$ carries $D_i$ to itself.
 Then $MP=\varphi^{[K_0:\Q_p]}(M)$, since $\varphi$ acts trivially on $v_1,\ldots,v_d$, so that $M=\varphi^{-[K_0:\Q_p]}(M)\varphi^{-[K_0:\Q_p]}(P)$.
 Then by Frobenius regularization, $M$ has coefficients in $A\widehat\otimes\widetilde{\B}_{\log}^+\subset A\widehat\otimes\widetilde{\B}_{\st}^+$, so we are done. \end{proof}

-\begin{remark} Proposition~\ref{dlog-dst-field} is used in the proof of \cite[Proposition 6.2.4]{bc}.
+\begin{remark} The conclusion of Proposition~\ref{dlog-dst-field} is used in the proof of \cite[Proposition 6.2.4]{bc}.
 Since the proof requires some minor adjustments when $A$ is not $\Q_p$-finite, we have written out the details here. \end{remark}

-We can deduce the same result for Galois representations with affinoid coefficients. \begin{cor} Let $A$ be an $E$-affinoid algebra and let $V$ be a finite free $A$-module of rank $d$ equipped with a continuous action of $\Gal_K$.
+We can deduce the same result for Galois representations with affinoid coefficients, generalizing~\cite{berger}. \begin{cor} Let $A$ be an $E$-affinoid algebra and let $V$ be a finite free $A$-module of rank $d$ equipped with a continuous action of $\Gal_K$.
 Then the natural map

 is an isomorphism. \end{cor} \begin{proof} Let $A\rightarrow R=\prod_iR_i$ be a closed embedding into a finite product of artin rings, with $R_i$ a finite dimensional vector space over a complete discretely valued field $B_i$ with perfect residue field; this is possible by Lemma~\ref{embed}.
 Then we have an exact sequence of $\Q_p$-Banach spaces $0\rightarrow V\rightarrow V_R\rightarrow V_R/V\rightarrow 0$.
-Since $\Q_p$ is discretely valued, this is a split exact sequence, and we have a commutative diagram of Fr\'echet spaces
+Since $\Q_p$ is discretely valued, this exact sequence admits a continuous $\Q_p$-linear splitting, and we have a commutative diagram of Fr\'echet spaces

 where the rows are exact and the vertical maps are injections.
 Moreover, the maps are $\Gal_K$-equivariant, so we have a commutative diagram of Banach spaces